Written by Max Miller, CEO, Paybotic.

 In the midst of the COVID-19 pandemic, cannabis dispensaries have an opportunity to really leverage these platforms and help make eCommerce ordering, coupled with curbside pickup and/or delivery services that support social distancing, today and into the future.

-By integrating Cashless ATM solutions with eCommerce platform, a marijuana dispensary can accept electronic payments that customers authorize using their personal identification numbers (PINs), just as they would authorize ATM cash advances (from credit cards) or withdrawals (debit cards).
+By integrating point of banking solutions with eCommerce platform, a marijuana dispensary can accept electronic payments that customers authorize using their personal identification numbers (PINs), just as they would authorize ATM cash advances (from credit cards) or withdrawals (debit cards).
 The transactions clear though ATM (debit card) networks, so there are no credit card network rules to worry about.
-Cashless ATM solution providers can provide flexible connectivity to support curbside and home delivery models, including 4G, dual-band WiFi and Bluetooth BLE.
+Point of banking solution providers can provide flexible connectivity to support curbside and home delivery models, including 4G, dual-band WiFi and Bluetooth BLE.
 They can also support all payment form factors – NFC for tap-and-go payments as well as traditional cards.
 Plus, they should ensure maximum security and compliance with state and ATM network requirements by supporting end-to-end encryption.

 Legal cannabis sales represent one of the fastest growing sectors of the U.S. economy, registering a 32 percent jump in sales from 2018 to 2019, according to New Frontier Data.